 However, in winter, the contractor will need to manually apply heat to all the shingles to ensure the sealant takes hold.
 This will be more time consuming, but the advantage is the guaranteed that every single shingle has been fully sealed.

-Metal roofing material is an alternative and does not experience the same issues as asphalt when fitting in cold temperatures.
+Metal roofing is an alternative and does not experience the same issues as asphalt when fitting in cold temperatures.
 Metal roofs do not require sealant and are less prone to water penetration since snow or moisture generally just slides off it.
 However, metal and asphalt roofs are quite different in appearance, and it comes down to a matter of taste as to which one you choose.

 Working conditions will be more hazardous in colder temperatures.
 Ice and debris can make the surface slippery underfoot and shorter daylight hours will mean less productivity.
 With this in mind, be prepared for the job to take a bit longer than a summer roof replacement.